fangtian-zhong/SoftwareSecurity/README.md

     """
 ```

-Additionally, you can crawl papers from google scholar:
+Additionally, you can crawl papers from Google Scholar by calling these functions:

 `````python
 def search_papers(base_url, keyword):